nintichance/fri-end/README.md

 **Version 2**

 Version 2 will allow other users to comment on or react to your profile's effects.
 We will also introduce a feature where users can request items back or virtually destroy unwanted items.

+**My Proudest Moment**

+Using CSS is like training a wild beast.
+It brings me great joy that the pain I enured misplacing a semi colon or accidentally deleting a class name paid off in the form of something I'm always going to look at and say, "hmmm... needs more styling"

+I am also happy that I wrote out some of the routes myself and completed pretty do-able and good looking wireframes.

+**My Weakest Moment**

+Neglecting to devote more time to the planning stages.